sigcsets/sigcse2018/info/studentvolunteers.md

 ### What are the benefits of student volunteering?

-In exchange for 5-6 hours of volunteer service, you will receive:
+In exchange for up to 9 hours of volunteer service, you will receive:

 * Refunded registration fee.